Imam Ali in the Quran

 2. Verse of Completing the Religion

-“Today, I have perfected for you your religion and completed My favor upon you and have approved for you Islam as religion” (Al-Ma’idah/3).
+“Today, I have perfected for you your religion and completed My favor upon you and have approved for you Islam as religion.”
+(Al-Ma’idah/30)

-In most interpretations and some Sunni sources like Yanabi’ al-Mawaddah and Tafsir al-Fakhr Razi, it is mentioned that this verse was revealed after the proclamation of the message and the event of Ghadir[14].
+In most interpretations and some Sunni sources, like Yanabi’ al-Mawaddah and Tafsir al-Fakhr Razi, this verse is mentioned as being revealed after the message was proclamated and the event of Ghadir.[14]
 Some believe that this verse is the last one revealed to the Prophet.
+This verse shows the significance of the successorship of Imam Ali (a) in the Quran.

 3. Verse of Guardianship

-All interpreters agree that this verse was revealed about Imam Ali (peace be upon him) at the moment he gave charity while in the state of bowing in prayer.
-Among those who have acknowledged this verse in honor of Imam Ali (peace be upon him) are Sheikh Sulayman Qanduzi, Zamakhshari, Tabari, Fakhr Razi, Ibn Abi al-Hadid, and others[15].
-Imam Khomeini (may God bless his soul) states: “Twenty-four hadiths from Sunni sources have been narrated indicating that this verse refers to Ali ibn Abi Talib (peace be upon him).”[16]
+All interpreters agree that this verse was revealed about Imam Ali (a) at the moment he gave charity while in the state of bowing in prayer.
+Among those who have acknowledged this verse in honor of Imam Ali (a) are Sheikh Sulayman Qanduzi, Zamakhshari, Tabari, Fakhr Razi, Ibn Abi al-Hadid, and others.[15]

-Multiple narrations concerning this verse emphasize the concept of “Wali” and introduce Imam Ali (peace be upon him) as the Muslims’ guardian after the Prophet (peace be upon him).
+Multiple narrations concerning this verse emphasize the concept of “Wali” and introduce Imam Ali (a) as the Muslims’ guardian after the Prophet (s).

 4. Verse of Those in Authority

-Hakim Haskani, a well-known interpreter, has quoted five hadiths under this verse, all of which identify those in authority as Imam Ali (peace be upon him).
-According to the consensus of interpreters, those in authority refer to the Prophet’s (peace be upon him) household[17].
-We have also mentioned a narration in this regard.
+Hakim Haskani, a well-known interpreter, quoted five hadiths in this verse, identifying those in authority as Imam Ali (a).
+According to the consensus of interpreters, those in authority refer to the Prophet’s (s) household.[17]
+We have also mentioned a narration about this.
+Allah considers Imam Ali (a) in the Quran as one of those vested with authority.

 5. Verse of the People of Remembrance

-Some Sunni sources, such as Tafsir Qurtubi and Tabari, have interpreted the “people of remembrance” as referring to the Ahl al-Bayt (peace be upon them)[19].
+Some Sunni sources, such as Tafsir Qurtubi and Tabari, have interpreted the “people of remembrance” as referring to the Ahlul Bait (a).[19]

 6. Verse of the Truthful

-According to numerous narrations regarding this verse, its revelation is attributed to Ali (peace be upon him) or all members of the Ahl al-Bayt, as some Sunni figures like Sulayman Qanduzi and Hakim Haskani have also indicated[20].
-Imam Khomeini (may his soul be blessed), quoting from Ghayat al-Maram, writes that seven hadiths from Sunni sources suggest that “being with the truthful” refers to the Prophet (peace be upon him) and the Imams of his household (peace be upon them), including Imam Ali (peace be upon him)[21].
+According to numerous narrations, this verse is about the truthfulness of Imam Ali (a), as mentioned in the Quran.
+Several scholars say that it entails all members of the Ahlul Bait, as some Sunni figures like Sulayman Qanduzi and Hakim Haskani have also indicated.[20].
 Some Sunni commentators, such as Khwarizmi, Abdullah Shafi’i, and Hakim Haskani, have also interpreted “with the truthful” specifically as “with Ali ibn Abi Talib.”[22]

 7. Verse of the Night of the Stay

-This verse was revealed concerning the Night of Stay and is mentioned in the interpretations of Shia scholars as well as Sunni books, including Tafsir Fakhr Razi, Mustadrak al-Sahihain, Yanabi’ al-Mawaddah, Shawahid al-Tanzil, and Sharh Nahj al-Balagha by Ibn Abi al-Hadid, indicating that “of the people” refers to Imam Ali (peace be upon him), who risked his life for the pleasure of God.
-The context is the event of Imam Ali sleeping in the Prophet’s (peace be upon him) bed.[23]
+This verse was revealed concerning the Night of Stay and is mentioned in the interpretations of Shia scholars as well as Sunni books, including Tafsir Fakhr Razi, Mustadrak al-Sahihain, Yanabi’ al-Mawaddah, Shawahid al-Tanzil, and Sharh Nahj al-Balagha by Ibn Abi al-Hadid, indicating that “of the people” refers to Imam Ali (a), who risked his life for the pleasure of God.
+The context is the event of Imam Ali sleeping in the Prophet’s (sa) bed.[23]
 This event is detailed in various interpretations.
 Hakim Nishapuri in Mustadrak al-Sahihain states, “This is a reliable hadith, although Muslim and Bukhari have not included it in their collections.”[24]
+This verse about Imam Ali (a) in the Quran showcases his selflessness and courage.

 8. Verse of Unity

-Ghayat al-Maram, citing four hadiths from Sunni sources, mentions that “the rope of Allah” refers to the Commander of the Faithful (Ali) (peace be upon him)[25].
+Ghayat al-Maram, citing four hadiths from Sunni sources, mentions that “the rope of Allah” refers to the Commander of the Faithful (Ali) (a).[25]
 Other sources, such as Tafsir Ruh al-Ma’ani and Yanabi’ al-Mawaddah, also affirm this interpretation.[26]

 9. Verse of Mubahala

 This verse, known as the “Verse of Mubahala,” is unanimously considered by commentators and hadith scholars.
-According to some commentators such as Ahmad ibn Hanbal, Suyuti, Tabari, and Hakim Nishapuri, “our sons” refers to Hasan and Husayn, “our women” to Fatimah al-Zahra (peace be upon her), and “ourselves” to the Commander of the Faithful (Ali) (peace be upon him) due to the utmost love and affection of the Messenger of God (peace be upon him) towards him.
-It’s illogical to consider “ourselves” to refer to the Prophet’s (peace be upon him) own self, as it makes more sense in context for the invitation to involve another, which in this case, is meant to be the Commander of the Faithful (Ali) (peace be upon him).[27]
+According to some commentators that have discussed verses about Imam Ali (a) in the Quran such as Ahmad ibn Hanbal, Suyuti, Tabari, and Hakim Nishapuri, “our sons” refers to Hassan (a) and Hussain (a), “our women” to Fatimah al-Zahra (a), and “ourselves” to the Commander of the Faithful (Ali) (peace be upon him) due to the utmost love and affection of the Messenger of God (s) towards him.
+It’s illogical to consider “ourselves” to refer to the Prophet’s (s) own self, as it makes more sense in context for the invitation to involve another, which, in this case, is meant to be the Commander of the Faithful (Ali) (a).[27]

 10. Verse of the Best of Creation